 On the first day of Saturnalia, the running of all economic activity was suspended; was free from work, public duties, and citizens resigned from their everyday attire to ordinary tunics.
 Thus, everyone: slaves, freedmen and citizens were dressed the same, which proved equality for the duration of the festival.
 In addition, everyone wore special leather hats (pileus), which every day were worn by freedmen to show that they were free people.
 The time was filled with official and home ceremonies in honor of the gods, lavish banquets, family feasts, giving away gifts.

 December 17 commemorated foundation of the temple of Saturn in Rome, the equivalent of the Greek Kronos.
 At the beginning of Saturnalia, in front of the Temple of Saturn on the Capitol Hill, a crowd of Romans gathered.
-Before the entrance to the temple was a statue of Saturn, who is not known for what reasons had a woolen dress on the foot.
-At the time of Saturnalia the priests removed the dressing, which symbolized the beginning of the holiday.
+Before the entrance to the temple was a statue of Saturn, who had his feet tied around with woolen bonds.
+At the time of Saturnalia the bonds were loosened to symbolize the god’s liberation and beginning of the holiday.
 There are also messages that the statue was hollow and filled with olive oil.
 Next, the priests made a sacrifice from the pig in front of the temple, and the senators entered the building, took out a wooden statue of Saturn and carried it on the forum, where it was placed on a special Roman sofa, which was usually rested in the households.
 Behind the statue was a whole crowd of amused Romans who was going to take part in a big banquet on the forum.
 After the feast there were gladiator fights that saw all the social strata together.
 Often there were dwarfs or women in the arena, and the fights did not have a rather bloody course, which proved that Saturnalia had a cheerful character.

 The most important rite of the day was that masters and slaves turned into one day roles – the owners served slaves.
 It seems, however, that the more likely scenario is that the slaves just ate dinner with their master at one table, and the food was not served, and the owner himself had to bring them to the table.
 Naturally, the food still had to be prepared by a slave.
 It is worth adding that the slaves also had the right to say what they like about their masters, without worrying about repercussions.
 What is certain, however, is that, rather on the time of Saturnalia, both parties simply talked to each other freely, avoiding unpleasantness.
 It should be remembered that a slave owner after Saturnalia could punish him for behavior, if he would overdo it with jokes.